techbabe23/techbabe23/README.md

 ## Hi there 👋

 I'm Felicia, a Software Engineer and Technical Documentation Specialist.
-I enjoy breaking down complex technical concepts and simplifying them through Technical Writitng and Speaking.
+I enjoy breaking down complex technical concepts and simplifying them through Technical Writing and Speaking.

 <!--
 **techbabe23/techbabe23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.